 Double spending is an error under which the same single digital token is spent twice or more.

-Since bitcoin or any other cryptocurrency is nothing but a digital file, people can easily manipulate and send a single unit of currency to two different sources with the same bitcoin.
+Since Bitcoin or any other cryptocurrency is nothing but a digital file, people can easily manipulate and send a single unit of currency to two different sources with the same bitcoin.
 How to overcome such hazard?

-In the early 2009, Satoshi Nakamoto, the unknown inventor of Bitcoin, implemented a solution to this problem.
+In early 2009, Satoshi Nakamoto, the unknown inventor of Bitcoin, implemented a solution to this problem.
 He tried to build a digital cash system without a central entity, more of a peer-to-peer network under which a scheme called proof-of-work was introduced.
-Proof-of-work is basically to avoid the necessity for a trusted third party to timestamp transactions.
+Proof-of-work is basically to avoid the necessity for a trusted third party to time stamp transactions.
 These timestamps are recorded in its public ledger known as the Blockchain, which further aids in avoiding double-spending the currency.